 The release cycle of Ubuntu

-The basis of Linux Mint is Ubuntu.
-Ubuntu itself offers both a Long Term Support release and a short term but more up-to-date/bleeding edge release.
-Canonical, the provider of Ubuntu, produces a new version of Ubuntu every six months, in which the latest and best applications are always made available.
-For this 6-month release you get up to 9 months of support and security updates.
+The foundation on which Linux Mint is built is Ubuntu.
+Ubuntu, created by Canonical, offers both a Long Term Support release and multiple intermediate short-term but more up-to-date/bleeding edge releases.
+Canonical, the provider of Ubuntu, releases a new version of Ubuntu every six months, in which the latest and best applications and newest functionality are always made available.
+For these 6-month releases, you get only up to 9 months of support and security updates.

 The release cycle of Linux Mint

 Now that we have some more knowledge of different types of releases and what that means for Linux Mint, let’s have a look at the release cycle of Linux Mint.